- are profoundly or severely deaf

 - a photocopy of your entitlement to Disability Living Allowance (higher/middle rate care component, or higher rate mobility component)

-- a photocopy of your entitlement to Personal Independence Payments (enhanced/standard daily living rate, or enhanced mobility rate)
+- a photocopy of your entitlement to Personal Independence Payments (enhanced/standard daily living rate, or enhanced mobility rate) stating the rate and timescale of your payments

 - a photocopy of your entitlement to Severe Disablement Allowance